-2025/08/18 05:11 1/5 Intro

-Intro

-Midibox DMX is a DMX512 compliant controller for Midibox created by Phil Taylor - phil@taylor.org.uk

-Originally Discussed here
+Midibox DMX is a DMX512 compliant controller for Midibox created by Phil Taylor - phil@taylor.org.uk Originally Discussed here Here is a picture of my test system, It is enclosed in an old Strand Tempus 2-12 case (I bought 4 very cheap!).

-Here is a picture of my test system, I will box this once I decide on an enclosure.
-I have also included a closeup of the only bit of extra hardware (other than MBHP modules) that is required!

-Last update: 2009/02/21 09:34 Concept Over the years, I have used many professional lighting desks which apart from their very high costs, are very unfriendly to use.
+Concept Over the years, I have used many professional lighting desks which apart from their very high costs, are very unfriendly to use.
 I may discover during the development why this is the case?
 I have also used cheap DJ style lighting desks which are basically boxes with a few faders and very little intelligence.
 I hope to develop something that while not as complicated as the pro desks will give as many of their features as possible while not costing any more than the DJ style desks.
-Expected Features - Uses a modified MBHP\IIC\MIDI to send the actual DMX (less load on Core) - Includes the ability to change delay times to handle incompatibilities with other DMX equipment - Bank selectable faders (probably 8) I would like these to be motorised if I can find some. - programmable submasters, scenes and chases (probably on bankstick) - Due to memory limit on P16f88, maximum channels is 352 (not bad as total RAM is 368).
+1/5 Expected Features - Uses a modified MBHP\IIC\MIDI to send the actual DMX (less load on Core) - Includes the ability to change delay times to handle incompatibilities with other DMX equipment - Bank selectable faders (probably 8) I would like these to be motorised if I can find some. - programmable submasters, scenes and chases (probably on bankstick) - Due to memory limit on P16f88, maximum channels is 352 (not bad as total RAM is 368).
 Now reduced to 256. - Support for ANSI/ESTA E1.20 Remote Device Management \FUTURE\ And hopefully many more when I think of them.

-Requested Features Use a slave core instead of MBHC\IIC\MIDI to allow full Universe of 512 channels.
+Requested Features • Use a slave core instead of MBHC\IIC\MIDI to allow full Universe of 512 channels.